remarkjs/remark-lint-no-dead-urls/readme.md

 but there’s an important difference.
 That package checks the file system locally: whether `path/to/example.md` exists.
+But this package,
+`remark-lint-no-dead-urls`,
-But `remark-lint-no-dead-urls` checks the internet: whether `https://a.com` is alive,
+checks the internet:
+whether `https://a.com` is alive,
 `/docs/example` is reachable on `https://mydomain.com`,
 and even whether certain IDs exist on a web page.